refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

 [gem specification
 file](http://guides.rubygems.org/specification-reference/) for the
 extension *refinerycms-events.gemspec* and put your name in there as the author.
-Just put this line: *s.author = ’yourname’* in the do block (after the *s.version….* line is fine).
+Just put this line: *s.author = 'yourname'* in the do block (after the *s.version….* line is fine).

-TIP: When new extensions are added it’s a good idea to restart your server for new changes to be loaded in.
+TIP: When new extensions are added it's a good idea to restart your server for new changes to be loaded in.

 TIP: Models in Refinery extensions expect a string field that acts as